 The hair growth cycle also needs to be remembered when undergoing laser hair removal.
 Indeed, the treatment only works with the hair is in the anagen phase of growth.
 As a matter of fact, it is the only time the hair and the follicle connect and when the energy can travel from the former to the latter.
 Unfortunately, only 20% off all body hair is in that right phase of growth at any point in time.
 That is why only 20% of hair can be treated during each session of laser hair removal.
 This also explains why patients need several sessions six weeks apart.

-2. Is laser hair removal painful?
+2. Is laser hair removal treatments painful?

 Laser hair removal is believed to be painful.
 However, it can never be as bad as waxing, sugaring and electrolysis.
 We are not gonna lie.
 Laser hair removal is not the most pleasant sensation.
 However, it is not painful.
 Mostly because "painful" is not the right word to use here.
 You will not feel pain.
 Discomfort maybe.

-The main sensations that you will feel during laser hair removal are heat and pinching.
+The main sensations that you will feel during laser treatment are heat and pinching.
 Yes, pinching.
 The pulse of light is of course hot on your skin.
 The technician will adjust the intensity to ensure it is not too hot for you.
 It is thus important that you communicate with them clearly should you feel any discomfort due to the heat.
 As for the sensation of pinching, you may also compare that to mosquito bits or a rubber band snapping at your skin very fast.

+Laser Hair Removal feels like an elastic band snapping at every little hair on your body.
 Another way to compare is to imagine static electricity.
 For example, on a door handle, that you will grab and let go immediately after feeling a tiny electric choc.
 The pinching sensation of laser hair removal is not half as vivid and strong.